Round O, South Carolina

 Round O (formerly also called Round) is an unincorporated community in Colleton County, South Carolina, United States.
 The population of Round O is 2,136 people.
 Its elevation is 36 feet (11 m).
 It is located near the intersection of Cottageville Highway (US 17 Alt.) and Round O Road.

-According to tradition, the community received its name from a local Native American whose name was too long to pronounce, hence the name Round O, and painted his torso with a circular design.
+The name Round O was initially seen as "Round O Creek" in 1709; according to oral traditions, a "famous Indian chief" with a difficult name had a "purple medallion tattooed on his shoulder" and so was named Round O, after which the creek was named.
+In later retellings, this became a painted O on his torso.
+The name may simply be a misspelling of the unfamiliar surname Rondeau.

 On J. G. W. De Brahm's 1757 "Map of South Carolina and a Part of Georgia," a round geographical feature labeled "Round O Savannah" is clearly visible west of the Edisto River in St. Bartholomew's Parish.